 Who is an international student?

 With students representing 135 countries around the world, the USC campus mirrors the rich diversity of the global community.
-International students make up nearly a quarter of our entire student population.
+International students make up more than a quarter of our entire student population.

 At USC, an international student is an individual of foreign nationality who will be entering, or has already entered, the United States with a student visa.
 Students already residing in the United States and holding other non-immigrant visas (for instance, an E2, H2, or L2) are also considered international students.